-Parents and the High Cost of Child Care: 2012 Report provides information about the cost of child care from a recent survey of Child Care Resource and Referral (CCR&R) State Network offices and local agencies.
-Child care costs were reported for infants, 4-year-olds, and school-age care in centers and family child care homes in every state.
+Parents and the High Cost of Child Care: 2013 Report provides information about the cost of child care for infants, 4-year-olds, and school-age care in centers and family child care homes in every state.
 The report also compares the cost of child care to household income, expenses and college tuition.

 Child Care Aware® of America (formerly NACCRRA) is our nation's leading voice for child care.
 We work with more than 600 state and local Child Care Resource and Referral agencies to ensure that families in every local community have access to high-quality, affordable child care.
 To achieve our mission, we lead projects that increase the quality and availability of child care professionals, undertake research, and advocate child care policies that positively impact the lives of children and families.
 To learn more about Child Care Aware® of America and how you can join us in ensuring access to high-quality child care for all families, visit us at www.usa.childcareaware.org.